 - Basic user: Lets you create a dedicated surveillance system user account with basic user name and password authentication for each individual user.
 To add a basic user, specify required user name and password, and click the Add Basic User button.
-Repeat as required. - Windows user: Lets you import users defined locally on the server and authenticate them based on their Windows login.
+Repeat as required. - Windows user: Lets you import users defined locally on the server, or users from Active Directory[®], and authenticate them based on their Windows login.
 This generally provides better security, and is the recommended method.